Article I. Name and Territory.

 - Such conduct is unallowable anywhere, whether it takes place in DSA spaces, in the wider community, or online.

-Harassment Grievance Officer (HGO) Appointment Procedure
+Section 2.
+Harassment Grievance Officers (HGO) Appointment Procedure

 Appointment of two Harassment Grievance Officers will take place as a discussion, and then vote at an HGO appointment meeting dedicated to this purpose meeting.
 The date and location of the appointment meeting will be communicated to the full chapter at least 30 days in advance.